-Key facts about Directors’ Life Insurance:
+Key facts about Director Life Insurance:

 - Insurers will usually allow you to cover up to 30x of your total annual remuneration, including both PAYE and dividends.

-Directors' Life Insurance is tax deductible
+Directors' Life Insurance premiums are tax-deductible.

-Writing the benefit into a trust is essential
+Writing the benefit into a trust is essential.

 So inheritance tax isn't levied on the payout?